 Recovery Plan Status: The roundtail chub is included in the Colorado River Basin Chubs recovery plan (previously separated as three species) approved by the New Mexico Game Commission in 2006.
-Monitoring of the species occurs annually in the San Juan River and Gila River forks.
-Repatriation of roundtail chub to Mule Creek was completed in 2014 and recent surveys indicate a self-sustaining chub populations is established.
+A Monitoring Plan for The Three Species, which includes Roundtail Chub, in the San Juan River Basin was finalized in 2023.
+Monitoring of the species occurs annually in the San Juan River basin and Gila River forks.
+Repatriation of roundtail chub to Mule Creek was completed in 2014 and recent surveys indicate a self-sustaining chub population is established.
 Roundtail chub have been salvaged from Turkey Creek following fires in 2011 and 2021.
 The fish were housed at fish hatcheries until they could be returned to the stream.
+The Roundtail Chub repatriation plan in the San Juan River Basin was completed in 2024, with initial actions now in progress (Barkalow 2024).
+The Roundtail Chub repatriation plan in the Gila River basin is currently in progress.